agentcoinorg/AutoTx/README.md

 ## How It Works

 AutoTx employs a multi-agent orchestration architecture to easily compose functionality.
-Given a user's prompt, it will first create a plan for how it will satisfy the user's intents.
-During the plan's execution, individual agents are used to complete tasks described within the plan.
+Given a user prompt, AutoTx will create a new shared context amongst all agents in the form of an [Autogen Group Chat](https://microsoft.github.io/autogen/docs/tutorial/conversation-patterns#group-chat).
+Individual agents will contribute their unique expert opinions to the shared conversation.
+Agent tools will be selected and run to progressively solve for the goal(s) defined within the user's original prompt.

-Agents can add transactions to the bundle, which will later be proposed to the user's smart account for final approval before on-chain execution.
+Agent tools can add transactions to a batch, which will later be proposed to the user's smart account for final approval before being executed on-chain.
 Currently AutoTx supports [Safe](https://safe.global/) smart accounts.
 AutoTx uses a locally-stored private key to submit transactions to the user's smart account.
 AutoTx can create a new smart account for the user, or connect to an existing account (instructions below).

 ## Agents